-We propose estimating the $L^p-$Wasserstein distance between the $n$th iteration of a Markov chain $X_n$ and the corresponding stationary distribution $X_{\infty}$ through simulation using the CRN technique.
-Our method is outlined in Theorem \ref{thm:summary}.
+We propose bounding the $L^p-$Wasserstein distance between the $n$th iteration of a Markov chain $\{X_n\}_{n\geq 1}$ and the corresponding stationary distribution $\pi$ through CRN simulation.
+Our main result is Theorem \ref{thm:summary}.
 Using CRN simulation as a convergence diagnostic tool was first discussed in \cite{crnconv} for bounding total variation distance.

-Before providing a method for simulating an upper bound on $E[|X_n-X_{\infty}|^p]$, we must first provide a method of bounding the expected distance between two copies of a Markov chain ($E[|X_n-Y_n|^p]$) and their corresponding expected distance to stationarity, ($E[|X_n-X_{\infty}|^p]$).
-To do so, we will first define rejection sampling and separation distance and show how they are related.